Our Mission:

 - Client Navigation of Health and Social Services

-Our team has over 150 years of combined expertise regarding gender specific pathways to crime and addiction and patterns of recovery.
+Our team has over 150 years of combined expertise regarding gender specific pathways to substance use and criminal justice involvement and patterns of recovery.

-Our experts can provide criminal justice and substance use treatment professionals and other state and county agencies with up-to-date research and information regarding treatment interventions including information on former offender needs, setting, implementation, and multi-agency collaboration.
+Our experts can provide criminal justice and substance use treatment professionals and other state and county agencies with up-to-date research and information regarding treatment interventions including information on primary needs, setting, implementation, and multi-agency collaboration.

 Convicted of homicide who acted in self defense against an abuser (Solidarity, Carol Jacobson)